 Lower Pesticide Foods

 Since buying organic foods can be cost-prohibitive, for produce, aim to purchase organics for those fruits and vegetables that are the most contaminated.
-The Environmental Working Group (EWG) creates a yearly review of the most pesticide-ridden produce, called The Dirty Dozen, and well as the cleanest fruits and vegetables, called The Clean 15.
-There are pocket guides on its website (ewg.org) as well as an app for quick access when grocery shopping.
+The Environmental Working Group (EWG) produces a yearly review and guide of the most pesticide-ridden produce, called The Dirty Dozen, as well as the cleanest fruits and vegetables, called The Clean 15.
+There are pocket guides on EWG’s website (https://ewg.org) as well as an app for quick access when grocery shopping.

-For 2019, The Clean 15 produce that are safe to be purchased conventionally, include avocado, sweet corn, pineapple, sweet frozen peas, onions, papayas, asparagus, eggplant, kiwi, cabbage, cauliflower, cantaloupe, broccoli, mushrooms, and ho.neydew melon
+While each year varies, the Clean 15 produce that is safe to be purchased conventionally often includes avocado, non-GMO sweet corn, pineapple, sweet frozen peas, onions, papayas, asparagus, eggplant, kiwi, cabbage, cauliflower, cantaloupe, mangoes, mushrooms, and honeydew melon.

-On the other hand, the Dirty Dozen is the most contaminated conventional produce and are often those with thin, penetrable skins, including strawberries, spinach, kale, nectarines, apples, grapes, peaches, cherries, pears, tomatoes, celery, and bell and hot peppers.
+On the other hand, the Dirty Dozen is the most contaminated conventional produce and are often those with thin, penetrable skins, like strawberries, spinach, kale, collards, mustard greens, nectarines, grapes, apples, peaches, cherries, pears, tomatoes, celery, and bell and hot peppers.
 It’s best to buy organics while shopping from this list.

 What is A Fertility Diet?

 The best options for a fertility diet is one that includes plenty of vegetables as well as fruits, whole grains, beans, healthy fats, and quality sources of proteins.